Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer

-Then the results corresponding to (i) through (iv) hold for the transfer $tr_Z$ in generalized \'etale cohomology theories defined with respect to the spectrum $\epsilon ^*(\rmM)$. \end{theorem} .2cm As is shown in \cite{L} and \cite{LMS}, the additivity and Mayer-Vietoris property of the transfer can be easily deduced by showing that the corresponding pre-transfer (i.e. the transfer for the trivial group) is additive, or equivalently, has what is often called the Mayer-Vietoris property.
-We establish such a property, by systematically verifying that the same general strategy carries over to the motivic and \'etale framework. .2cm In addition, we also verify a multiplicative property of the pre-transfer.
-As further applications of the additivity and multiplicativity of the pre-transfer, we establish various double coset formulae.
-The main context in which we consider double coset formulae will be as follows.
-Let $\rmG$ denote a linear algebraic group, and let $\rmH$, $\rmK$ denote two closed linear algebraic subgroups.
-Then, adopting the terminology as in Theorem ~\ref{thm.1}, that for a linear algebraic group $\rmH$, $\BH = \colimm \BH^{gm,m}$ and $\EH = \colimm \EH^{gm,m}$, we obtain the cartesian square: \be \ee Now a basic assumption we make is that $\rmG/\rmH$ admits a {\it finite} decomposition $\rmG/\rmH = \sqcup_i \rmF_i$, where each $\rmF_i$ is a locally closed and $\rmK$-stable smooth subscheme of $\rmG/\rmH$, where we assume that $\rmK$ acts on the left on $\rmG/\rmH$ and $\rmH$ acts on the right on $\rmG$.
-In particular, it follows that each $\rmF_i$ is a disjoint union of the double-cosets for the left-action of $\rmK$ on $\rmG$ and the right action of $\rmH$ on $\rmG$. \begin{theorem} Assume the situation as in ~\eqref{double.coset.0}. .1cm (i) Let $\rmM$ denote a motivic spectrum and let $\rmh^{*, \bullet}(\quad, \rmM)$ denote the generalized cohomology defined with respect to the spectrum $\rmM$.
-Denoting the maps induced by the transfers
+Then the results corresponding to (i) through (iv) hold for the transfer $tr_Z$ in generalized \'etale cohomology theories defined with respect to the spectrum $\epsilon ^*(\rmM)$. \end{enumerate} \end{theorem} .2cm As is shown in \cite{L} and \cite{LMS}, the additivity and Mayer-Vietoris property of the transfer can be deduced by showing that the corresponding pre-transfer (that is, the transfer for the trivial group) is additive, or equivalently, has what is often called the Mayer-Vietoris property.\footnote{In our setting, we also need to invoke rigidity as discussed in Definition ~\ref{rigid.prop}.} We establish such a property, by systematically verifying that the same general strategy carries over to the motivic and \'etale framework. .2cm \begin{proof} Once again, we will explicitly discuss only the case where the ring spectrum $\cE^{\rmG}$ ($\cE$) is the equivariant sphere spectrum $\mbS^{\rmG}$ (the sphere spectrum ${\Sigma_{\T}^{\infty}}$, \res), as proofs in the other cases follow along the same lines. .1cm First we will consider (i), namely the Mayer-Vietoris sequence.
+For this, one begins with the stable cofiber sequence